 Ian is a qualified osteopath, who first registered with the General Osteopathic Council back in 1999.
 His registration number is: 3107.

-Ian believes in treating the patient and their body as a whole – not just the symptoms.
-By focusing on the integrity of the structure, it is possible to look beyond just the pain and see other contributory factors.
-Because of the diversity of Ian’s training and experience he can offer a wide variety of osteopathic, body-work skills and advice on preventative healthcare.
+Ian’s diverse training and experience offers a breadth of osteopathic, bodywork skills and advice on preventative healthcare.
 He has a strong holistic approach to health.
 His aim is to help the body’s own healing system provide rebalance and wellness throughout its entire systems.

 Ian is a qualified Soft Tissue Therapist, he brings personal experience and an evidence-based approach to his sports and remedial massage skills.